 Foreign Securities Risk: The Fund may invest, within U.S. regulations, in foreign securities.
 The Fund's investments in foreign securities can be riskier than U.S. securities investments.
-Investments in the securities of foreign issuers (including investments in ADRs and GDRs) are subject to the risks associated with investing in those foreign markets, such as heightened risks of inflation or nationalization.
+Investments in the securities of foreign issuers (including investments in American Depositary Receipts ("ADRs") and Global Depositary Receipts ("GDRs")) are subject to the risks associated with investing in those foreign markets, such as heightened risks of inflation or nationalization.
 The prices of foreign securities and the prices of U.S. securities have, at times, moved in opposite directions.
 In addition, securities of foreign issuers may lose value due to political, economic and geographic events affecting a foreign issuer or market.
-During periods of social, political or economic instability in a country or region, the value of a foreign security traded on U.S. exchanges could be affected by, among other things, increasing price volatility, illiquidity, or the closure of the primary market on which the security (or the security underlying the ADR or GDR) is traded.
-You may lose money due to political, economic and geographic events affecting a foreign issuer or market.
-Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's shares are listed and trading is open, there may be differences between the last quote from the security's closed foreign market and the value of the security during the Fund's domestic trading day.
-This in turn could lead to differences between the market price of the Fund's shares and the underlying value of those shares.
+During periods of social, political or economic instability in a country or region, the value of a foreign security traded on U.S. exchanges could be affected by, among other factors, increasing price volatility, illiquidity, or the closure of the primary market on which the security (or the security underlying the ADR or GDR) is traded.
+The Fund may lose money due to political, economic and geographic events affecting a foreign issuer or market.
+Where all or a portion of the Fund's underlying securities trade in a market that is closed when the market in which the Fund's Shares are listed and trading is open, there may be differences between the last quote from the security's closed foreign market and the value of the security during the Fund's domestic trading day.
+This, in turn, could lead to differences between the market price of the Fund's Shares and the underlying value of those shares.